 If you have indicated in writing to your instructor that you will be withdrawing from an online course, your access to that course will need to be removed as soon as possible.
-You must notify the program staff immediately to complete the required paperwork
+You must notify the program staff immediately to complete the required paperwork.

-Tentative COURSE SCHEDULE: CAAP 6635
+Tentative WEEKLY COURSE SCHEDULE for 39 Hours: CAAP 6635